OmengU/quap/documentation/documentation.typ

 *Sidebar:*

 This part of the page is configured as its own Component, which is then included in the Edit Quiz Page.
-In the main Component of the `editquiz` route, the Questions are loaded via a ReactRouter Loader function:
+In the main Component of the `editquiz` route, the Questions are loaded via a ReactRouter loader function:
-#code-snippet(caption: "Question Loader function")[
+#code-snippet(caption: "Question loader function")[
 ```ts
 const loader: LoaderFunction = async ({ params }: QuestionsLoaderArgs) => {
     const quizId = params.quizId ?? "";